hoprnet/hoprnet/.processes/bounty.md

 As soon as the bounty is ready to be promoted, the following must happen:

-1. Creator pastes bounty url within `bounties` channel in element.
+1. Creator pastes bounty URL within `bounties` channel in element.
-2. Creator pastes bounty url within `bounties (TBD)` channel in discord.
+2. Creator pastes bounty URL within `bounties (TBD)` channel in discord.
 3. Community may use the bounty the way they see fit, with the help of the creator.

 ## Deadlines